HyphaApp/hypha-docs/docs/staff/set-up-your-first-application/select-a-workflow.md

 # Select a Workflow

 The **Workflow** defines the stages and processes that the application should undertake with OTF.
-Creating a new Fund or Lab requires you to select one of these workflows.&#x20;
+Creating a new Fund or Lab requires you to select one of these workflows.

-Each workflow has a predetermined amount of stages (e.g. request, proposal), application forms, review forms, and determination forms associated with this Fund or Lab. &#x20;
+Each workflow has a predetermined amount of stages (e.g. request, proposal), application forms, review forms, and determination forms associated with this Fund or Lab.

-Each workflow offers different statuses (e.g. External Review, Ready for Determination), and different actions (e.g Invite to proposal).&#x20;
+Each workflow offers different statuses (e.g. External Review, Ready for Determination), and different actions (e.g Invite to proposal).

 The four hard-coded workflows are: Request, Request with external review, Request with community review, Concept & Proposal.